 His research primarily focuses on the efficiency of the capital market, particularly with respect to the impact of managerial decisions on stock prices.
-He has published in major academic finance journals including the Journal of Financial Economics, Journal of Banking and Finance, Journal of Financial Research, Journal of Financial Services Research, Journal of Risk and Insurance, Real Estate Economics, Journal of Real Estate Economics and Finance, Journal of Urban Economics, and Journal of Property Finance.
+He has published over 70 articles in major academic journals including the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Financial Management, Journal of Banking and Finance, Journal of International Money and Finance, European Financial Management, Journal of Financial Research, Journal of Financial Services Research, Journal of Risk and Insurance, Real Estate Economics, Journal of Real Estate Economics and Finance, Journal of Urban Economics, and Journal of Property Finance.

 His research has been nominated for the Best Article Award at the School of Business.
 He won SBA/SNET Best Article Award in 1990.
 More recently, his research has explored the valuation of Real Estate Investment Trusts (REITs), and American Depository Receipts (ADRs).
 One of his papers on ADR won the best competitive paper award in the area of International Finance in the 1998 Financial Management Association meetings.
 His consulting assignments include Fidelity Investments, Prudential Inc., International Development Research Council (IDRC), Cigna, and IBM Global Finance.

 He is also an active consultant in the seminar circuit of the AICPA and AIMR CFA Program.
 He has presented research findings at several international academic meetings.
-He set up and is currently the Director and Chairman of the Board of Advisers for the Student Managed Fund at UConn, a $1million fund managed entirely by UConn undergraduate and MBA students.
-He serves as a member of the Board of Directors at the UConn Coop.
+He set up and is currently the Director and Chairman of the Board of Advisers for the Student Managed Fund at UConn, a $4million fund managed entirely by UConn undergraduate and MBA students.
+He has served as a member of the Board of Directors at the UConn Coop.